-- A. No building or land shall hereafter be used or occupied and no building or part thereof shall be erected, used or altered unless in conformity with the regulations herein specified and except for the purposes set forth in this article and for no other purpose. - B. Permitted uses shall be as follows: - (1) Any one of the uses and purposes set forth in Article III hereof. - (2) Fences: See §271-14. - (3) Office of a doctor, dentist or lawyer residing on the premises, provided that there is no display of advertising except a small professional nameplate; one nonresident employee shall be permitted in such an office.
+A. No building or land shall hereafter be used or occupied and no building or part thereof shall be erected, used or altered unless in conformity with the regulations herein specified and except for the purposes set forth in this article and for no other purpose.

+- B. Permitted uses shall be as follows: - (1) Any one of the uses and purposes set forth in Article III hereof. - (2) Fences: See § 271-14. - (3) Office of a doctor, dentist or lawyer residing on the premises, provided that there is no display of advertising except a small professional nameplate; one nonresident employee shall be permitted in such an office.

-- A. The height of any principal building shall not exceed 30 feet.
+- A. The maximum height for any residential building is proscribed in §271-228 A. The height of any principalbuilding shall not exceed 30 feet.
 [Amended 9-19-2003 by L.L.
-No. 2-2003] The maximum height for any residential building is proscribed in §271-228 A. - B. The height of any accessory building shall not exceed 20 feet.
-The maximum height of any residential accessory building is proscribed in §271-228 B. - C. The height of any boundary line fence shall not exceed four feet. - C.D.
-Refer to 271-Attachment 1 for the "Table of Requirements for Residential Construction and Building Limitations".
+No. 2-2003] - B. The maximum height of any residential accessory building is proscribed in §271-228 B. The height of any accessory building shall not exceed 20 feet. - C. The height of any boundary line fence shall not exceed four feet.

+D. Refer to 271-Attachment 1 for the "Table of Requirements for Residential Construction and Building Limitations".

-§ 271-51.
-Required lot area and street frontage.
+§ 271-51 Required lot area and street frontage.

-A. The principal building, as herein defined, or any part thereof of it shall be erected, constructed, reconstructed, altered, repaired or used on a plot containing an area of not less than 7,500 square feet contained in one lot.
+- A. The principal building, as herein defined, or any part thereof of it shall be erected, constructed, reconstructed, altered, repaired or used on a plot containing an area of not less than 7,500 square feet contained in one lot.
 Notwithstanding any other state or local law to the contrary, the minimum lot area herein may not be met by combining two or more contiguous plots of land each of which is less than such required minimum lot area.

-- B. There shall not be more than one principal building or portion thereof to each 7,500 square feet contained in a plot. - C. No dwelling shall be erected on any lot having a street frontage of less than 75 feet.
-The street frontage may be reduced, however, provided that, for each foot or fraction thereof that the width of the lot is decreased below 75 feet at the frontmost line of the house proposed to be built, the area of the lot shall be increased by 100 square feet above the minimum area required for the district, but in no event shall the street line of the lot be less than 40 feet or the width of the lot as a frontmost line of the proposed house be less than 65 feet.
-Whenever a street frontage of a lot shall be less than 75 feet, the lot survey on the plat submitted to the Planning Board for approval shall contain thereon the frontmost line of the house to be built on said lot or lots.
+[Amended 8-16-1999 by L.L.
+No. 5-1999] - B. There shall not be more than one principal building or portion thereof to each 7,500 square feet contained in a plot. - C. No dwelling shall be erected on any lot having a street frontage of less than 75 feet.
+The street frontage may be reduced, however, provided that, for each foot or fraction thereof that the width of the lot is decreased below 75 feet at the frontmost line of the house proposed to be built, the area of the lot shall be increased by 100 square feet above the minimum area required for the district, but in no event shall the street line of the lot be less than 40 feet or the width of the lot at saidthe frontmost line of the proposed house be less than 65 feet.
+Whenever a street frontage of a lot shall be less than 75 feet, the lot survey on the plat submitted to the Planning Board for approval shall contain thereon the frontmost line of the house to be built on saidthe lot or lots.